google-marketing-solutions/remarque/README.md

 ## Prerequisites

 1. Firebase streaming to BigQuery.
 There should be at least one of the following events included: session_start, first_open, plus events that will be used for sampling users into audiences
-2. Google Ads API access (developer token)
+2. Google Ads API access (developer token + refresh token)

 ## Installation

 1. Install application
-   Installation is easier to execute in Cloud Shell but actually you can run it anywhere.
+   Installation is easier to do in Cloud Shell but actually you can run it anywhere.
    Open Cloud Shell and execute in the terminal:

 ```